Finding a Top Financial Advisor Firm in Southfield, Michigan

 Plante Moran Financial Advisors, LLC

-At the top of the list, Plante Moran Financial Advisors LLC is a wealth advisory firm with a client base that includes individuals, high-net-worth individuals, pension plans, charitable organizations, government entities, corporations, family limited partnerships (LPs) and family/private foundations.
-In early September 2020, PMFA was acquired by CAPTRUST Financial Advisors.
+Plante Moran Financial Advisors LLC is a wealth advisory firm with a client base that includes non-high-net-worth and high-net-worth individuals, as well as charitable organizations and corporations.

 For portfolio management services, the firm will typically charge a percentage of your AUM that ranges from 0.25% to 0.90%, depending on the market value of your assets.
 Financial planning fees are typically charged at an hourly rate between $110 and $450.